Shadow Visitor (“I haunt” Series)

 Its spooky source exposed, the shadow lost ground.
 The stiffer incarnated, the weaker its devious mesh.

-As stock-still, the doorknob waited.
+Stock-still itself, the doorknob waited.
 No stir, no squeal.

-“Ah, so you don’t like toys.
-A pity… Other kids do.”
-Only pretense, though, vacant words.
-The voice lacked volition.
+“Ah.
+So you don’t like … toys.
+A pity.
+Other kids do.”
+Only pretense, though.
+Vacant words.
+The voice lacked … volition.

-What if the spook executed a routine mission and the prospect of failure scared him?
+What if the spook executed a routine mission?
+And the prospect of failure scared him?

-“You still there?”
+“Kids, hey.
+You still there?”
+Hm.
 Feminine curiosity.
 “I’d love to see you, wanted us to make friends.”
 A lamenting tone.
 “Speak to me, children.”

 Damian and I goggled at each other.
 “What?”